bishakdey/COREPRACTICE/README.md

 # COREPRACTICE
-A Github repo consisting all the files og solutions of problems I will be encountering with.
+A Github repo consisting all the files of solutions of problems I will be encountering with.